 A VPN is impossible to break with military-grade encryption.
-It’s impossible for the ISP to know what’s going on.
-It helps users appear to be browsing from a different country all together.
+The ISP isn’t able to find out what’s going on.
+It helps users appear to be browsing from a different country altogether.
 And with many servers, PIA allows users to “travel the world.”

 The downloading speed might get slow.
-And the torrent IP address is the same as the browsing IP addres.
+And the torrent IP address is the same as the browsing IP address.